ArieLevs/NalkinsCloud/README.md

 ```

 ### Before you begin
-If you use registered domain name and not dynamic IP address, I strongly recommend using lets encrypt certificated instead of self-signed,
+If you use registered domain name and not dynamic IP address, I strongly recommend using lets encrypt certificates instead of self-signed,
 If you do not have registered domain, I recommend using DDNS services as [no-ip](https://www.noip.com/remote-access),
 This will allow you to use your own domain name pointing to your local WAN address,
 by installing an agent on the server (or even your router), the agent will constantly sync your dynamic ip address,